ghdl/ghdl/doc/development/building/Sources.rst

 .. rubric :: Tarball/zip-file

 GHDL can be downloaded as a zip-file or tarball from GitHub.
-See the following table, to choose your desired format/version:
+See the following table to choose your desired format/version:

 .. only:: html